hwp9000/discord.js/README.md

 ![stepfive](https://i.imgur.com/68A2Qyr.png)

-2. Open Visual Studio code, create a new folder, and create two files within your folder: `index.js` & `config.js`
+2. Create a new folder and open it in Visual Studio Code.Once opened, create two files within your folder: `index.js` & `config.js`.

 Your folders should look like this: